 Vehicle modifications and registration class

-Modifications to a vehicle can affect its registration
+Modifications to a car, pick-up truck, van, motorcycle, or moped can affect its registration class.

 Important: The DMV cannot examine your vehicle to determine the correct registration class.
 You must determine the correct registration class for your vehicle.

 Modifications to a motorcycle or moped, including Limited Use Motorcycles-

 If you remove a speed “governor” that was originally installed to limit the top speed of a moped or add a speed “governor” that limits the top speed of a moped or motorcycle, you must notify DMV and register the moped or motorcycle in the appropriate class.

 Part 106 of DMV Regulations describes the vehicles that are registered in the 'Commercial' class and in the passenger class.
 Part 106 also describes how some modifications that you make to your vehicle can affect the correct registration class of your vehicle.
 A description of the modifications appears below.
 Each description includes a reference to the DMV Regulations.

 For all vehicle modifications, you must obtain a vehicle weight slip.
 You can get vehicle weight slips at most vehicle and/or metal scrapyards and from some auto-parts stores and mechanics, especially those specializing in vehicle modifications and camper body/equipment sales and installation.

 Modifications that change a registration from 'Passenger' class to 'Commercial' class

 You can register a car in the 'Commercial' class if all the seats behind the driver are removed.
 Instead of the seats, you must install a permanent box or permanent rack to carry cargo.